Sys-Inventor-Lab/AI4System-OSML/OSML+_on_server_with_Intel_Xeon_Gold_6338/README.md

 During the scheduling process, the OSML+ scheduler records the response latency and resource allocation of each application, and finally outputs them to the `logs/` directory.

-## How to Obtain OSML+ Dataset
+## How to Obtain OSML+ Training Dataset
 We have collected traces for hours on a new platform equipped with an Intel Xeon Gold 6338 @ 2.0GHz CPU and 256 GB memory.
 The traces are in a docker image.
-You can obtain the dataset using the following instructions.
+You can obtain the training dataset using the following instructions.
 ```
 docker pull sysinventor/osml_plus_dataset_Gold_6338:v1.0
 docker run -idt --name osml_plus_dataset_Gold_6338 sysinventor/osml_plus_dataset_Gold_6338:v1.0 /bin/bash